medihebfaiza/medihebfaiza.com-old/about.md

 <div class="github-card" data-github="medihebfaiza" data-width="100%" data-height="" data-theme="medium"></div>
 <script src="//cdn.jsdelivr.net/github-cards/latest/widget.js"></script>&nbsp;

-Hi, I'm a Computer Science and Management Engineering Student at Polytech Montpellier, France.
+Hi, I'm a Computer Science and Management Engineer working at [Capgemini TS](https://www.capgemini.com/).
+I graduated from [Polytech Montpellier](https://www.polytech.umontpellier.fr/), France.

-I love Software Engineering a lot but I'm also very interested in Design, Photography and Video/Photo Editing.
+I love Software Engineering and Web developement but I'm also very interested in Design, Photography and Video/Photo Editing.

-I'm currently in the last year of my engineering curriculum.
-I have gained a lot of technical and functional skills during my engineering training (that you can find outlined on my portfolio) but I am highly motivated and willing to continue developing my skills after my graduation.
+In this portfolio/blog website you'll find some of the projects that I have worked on.
+I'm currently working on some side projects that I will be sharing on this website.
+My goal is to keep learn new skills after graduation.

 College ends learning doesn't.